guillermo-carrasco/guillermo-carrasco.github.com/_posts/2016-09-13-Day-of-containers.md

 write so we could listen to the explanations at the same time that we _did_ the workshop.

 No much to say about the workshop since it was 100% hands on.
-Instructive but to be honest I would have appreciated a deeper explanation in how the communication layer works, which is still a mistery to me.
+Instructive but to be honest I would have appreciated a deeper explanation in how the communication layer works, which is still a mystery to me.

 The coolest part of this talk/workshop was the deployment and demonstration of Netflix's Orchestration tool called [Vizceral](https://github.com/Netflix/vizceral) **check that out!**.